AlpacaTravel/graph-sdk-svelte-demo/README.md

 This demo shows that you can build a working site:

-- Load a list of places from a collection you have made :earth_africa: :earth_americas: :earth_asia:
+- Load a list of curated places you've added to an Alpaca collection :earth_africa: :earth_americas: :earth_asia:
 - Add/Remove/View items from an itinerary :hammer: :wrench: :rocket:
-- Network calls using GraphQL to only fetch the data needed :envelope:
+- Network calls using GraphQL to only fetch the data needed :envelope: :speedboat:
 - Lightweight ~10KB total for app and dependencies :school_satchel:

 ## Running local